webdriverio/webdriverio/CONTRIBUTING.md

 ### As Triager

 Everyone triaging or reviewing a PR should label it with `backport-requested` if the changes can be applied to the maintained (previous) version.
+Generally every PR that would not be a breaking change for the previous version should be considered to be ported back.
+If a change relies on features or code pieces that are only available in the current version then a back port can still be considered if you feel comfortable making the necessary adjustments.
+That said, don't feel forced to back port code if the time investment and complexity is too high.
+Backporting functionality is a reasonable contribution that can be made by any contributor.

 ### As A Merger